10% OFF WITH CODE:

 Always check the weather before heading out on the water

-Before setting out on the water, it is crucial to inform yourself of the maritime weather forecast to prevent getting caught in poor conditions.
+Knowing what to do in bad weather is one thing.
+Ideally, before setting out on the water, you should inform yourself of the maritime weather forecast to prevent getting caught in poor conditions.
 This information is available from a variety of sources, including Environment Canada, the Canadian Coast Guard, and local weather forecasting networks.

 Given how weather conditions can change quickly, it is important to regularly check the weather forecast.